hjdhjd/homebridge-myq/README.md

 ## Why use this plugin for myQ support in HomeKit?
 In a nutshell, the aim of this plugin for things to *just work* with minimal required configuration by you, the end user.
 The goal is to provide as close to a streamlined experience as you would expect from a first-party or native HomeKit solution.
 For the adventurous, those additional granular options are, of course, available to support more esoteric use cases or other unique needs.

 What does *just work* mean in practice?
-It means that this plugin will discover all your myQ devices and poll at regular, reasonable intervals for changes in state of a garage door opener or other myQ devices and inform HomeKit of those changes.
+It means that this plugin will discover all your myQ devices and poll at regular, reasonable intervals for changes in state of a garage door opener, lamp, or other myQ devices and inform HomeKit of those changes.
 By default.
 Without additional configuration beyond the login information required for myQ services.

 ### Features
 - ***Easy* configuration - all you need is your myQ username and password to get started.** The defaults work for the vast majority of users.
 When you want more, there are [advanced options](#advanced-config) you can play with, if you choose.

-- **Automatic detection and configuration of all garage door and gate openers.** By default - all of your supported myQ devices are made available in HomeKit.
+- **Automatic detection and configuration of all lamps, garage door and gate openers.** By default - all of your supported myQ devices are made available in HomeKit.

 - **[Obstruction detection](#obstruction-status) on supported myQ garage door and gate openers.** When a garage door or gate is obstructed, and the myQ API provides that information, you'll see an alert raised in the Home app.